Tail-Wagging TLC Tips for Older Dogs

 Visit the Vet

 Your veterinarian is your skilled partner when it comes to catching age-related health issues.
 Vets can also suggest therapies and treatment alterations best suited to your older dog’s condition.
 For example, some vets may recommend modifying your canine companion’s vaccination schedule.
 Others may suggest medications aimed at improving mobility.
 In short, don’t start skipping appointments once your pet becomes a senior.
+Also, don't forget about proper pet insurance for your senior pets.

 As older pets become more sedentary, they may require fewer calories.
 You might notice physical changes like weight gain, slower digestion, or decreased appetite.
 Watch those numbers on the scale, because excess pounds can worsen joint-related issues like arthritis.
 So talk with your vet about diet and portion size.
 You may want to begin transitioning to a food you can customize, like Sojo’s Mix-a-Meal.
 You may also want to consider offering several smaller meals throughout the day, rather than one large bowl of food.
 To weigh an older pooch with minimal hassle, first step on the scale yourself.
 Note the number.
 Then lift your dog, step on the scale again, and calculate the difference.